Google Cloud Networking Services Cheat Sheet

 • External load balancing

-• for internet based applications
+• for internet-facing applications

 • requires Premium Tier of Network Service Tiers